 Before starting work with r/sNA or biohazardous materials, registration with the Institutional Biosafety Committee is required.
 Depending on the nature of the proposed research, approval may also be required by the IACUC, and Institutional Review Board.

-Institutional Biosafety Committee's primary objective is to safeguard protection of personnel, the general public, and the environment.
+Institutional Biosafety Committee's primary objective is to safeguard the protection of personnel, the general public, and the environment.
 To meet this goal, the IBC reviews and approves research for safe laboratory and biological safety practices, policies, procedures, training, programs, and facilities pursuant to the safe use of r/sNA, biohazardous materials, and biotoxins.

 Submit an Application, Amendment, or Renewal